Presidio–Ojinaga International Rail Bridge

 The Presidio–Ojinaga International Rail Bridge (also known as the Presidio Rail Bridge or the Puente Ferro Carril Ojinaga) is an international bridge that crosses the Rio Grande (Río Bravo) between the cities of Presidio, Texas, and Ojinaga, Chihuahua, on the United States-Mexico border.

 It is owned by the Mexican government and the state of Texas Department of Transportation.
 It is privately operated under a lease by Ferromex subsidiary Texas Pacifico Transportation.

 The Presidio–Ojinaga International Rail Bridge has been out of service following fire damage on 29 February 2008.
 Reconstruction started in 2018.
 Reopening to cross-border rail service is expected to begin after a U.S. Customs and Border Protection (CBP) station has been installed.
+The current date that the bridge can be brought back in use is expected to be the summer of 2025.
+This is due to the desire for a facility to x-ray train cars to intercept contraband.